 We are based in vibrant Camden Town in Central London.
 Reach us via a short 3 minute walk from Camden Town Underground.

 Visit us and discover the history, culture and heritage of Jews in Britain from 1066 to the present day.

 Explore our four permanent galleries showcasing the vibrancy of Jewish life in Britain, including a recreation of London's East End and rare items from our Designated collection of Jewish ceremonial art.

 Last entrance is 30 minutes before closing.

 Closed on 21 and 22 September 2017 (early closure at 2pm on 20 September) for Rosh Hashanah (Jewish New Year) and on 30 September 2017 for Yom Kippur.

 Closed 25, 26 December and 1 January.

-Admission to the Welcome Gallery (Sephardi Voices: Jews from North Africa, the Middle East and Iran), Shop and Cafe is free.
+Admission to the Welcome Gallery (Known/Unknown: Unseen Portraits from the Collection), Shop and Cafe is free.

 |Family (2 adults and up to 4 children)||£18|